 eye drops, surgery to straighten the eyes, or eye exercises.

-Glaucoma occurs when the normal fluid pressure inside the eyes (intraocular pressure,
+Glaucoma occurs when the fluid pressure inside the eyes (intraocular pressure, or

-or IOP) slowly rises.
-This happens because the fluid aqueous humor—which normally
+IOP) slowly rises.
+This happens because the fluid (called aqueous humor), which is

-(present at birth) glaucoma.
-Glaucoma that happens in a child is called childhood
+is called congenital (present at birth) glaucoma.
+Glaucoma that happens in a child

 Symptoms may include excessive tearing, light sensitivity (photophobia), closing one

 or both eyes in the light, a cloudy and enlarged cornea, one eye being larger than

 the other, and vision loss.
 Treatment often includes surgery.
 Without treatment, blindness